thaije/spontaneous-vs-read-phone-recognition/kaldi-test/readme.md

 - output is saved in 4 files in output/train/

 ### Create list of phones from dataset
-- In kaldi-phones.py change the values of two 2 variables to the path of this folder + the suffix in the datapath.
-Change these two variables:
+- In kaldi-phones.py change the values of 2 variables to your correct path:
     - datapath (End without slash)
     - phones_loc (End with slash)
 E.g. change datapath="/home/tjalling/Desktop/ru/arm/kaldi-test/phones-list-input/" to